James G. Birney: Family

 Birney married Agatha McDowell in 1816.
-Agatha was the daughter of U.S. district judge for Kentucky William McDowell and Margaret Madison, a distant relatative of James Madison.
+Agatha was the daughter of U.S. district judge for Kentucky William McDowell and Margaret Madison, a distant relative of James Madison.
 James and Agatha's marriage produced eleven children, only six of whom survived early childhood: James, William, Dion, David Bell, George, and Florence.
 Agatha died in October 1838.

 On 25 March 1841, Birney married Elizabeth Potts Fitzhugh (sister of Henry Fitzhugh and of Ann Carroll Fitzhugh, wife of Gerrit Smith).
 Their two children were Ann Hughes Birney (1844–1846) and Fitzhugh Birney (1842–1864).

 Birney's oldest son James served as the 13th Lieutenant Governor of Michigan under Governor Austin Blair and as the U.S. Minister to the Netherlands.

 Four of Birney's sons fought in the American Civil War.
 David was a Union Army major-general who died of disease in October 1864.
 William was a U.S. inspector-general of U.S. Colored Troops who later became a U.S. attorney for the District of Columbia.
 Dion was a U.S. lieutenant who died during the Peninsula campaign in 1862.
 Fitzhugh was a U.S. major at the time of his death by pneumonia in June 1864.